Babon3112/portfolio-ag/README.md

 ## Features

 - Home: An introduction to who I am and what I do.
+- About: An overview of my education and skills.
-- Projects: A detailed list of projects with descriptions, technologies used, and links to live demos or repositories.
+- Projects: A list of projects with images, and deployed links to live demos or repositories.
 - Skills: A comprehensive list of my technical skills.
 - Resume: A downloadable PDF version of my resume.
 - Contact: A form to get in touch with me.
 - Responsive Design: The website is fully responsive and works on all devices.
+-

 ## Technologies Used